 To look at this issue from a positive perspective, one in which we can shape the culture of the organisation and consequently the behaviour of our people, we need to define the type of organisation we want in terms of what we call core competencies.
-(One of our clients prefers to call them attributes.)
+(Sometimes these are referred to as attributes.)
 These can be such aspects of business as innovation, results-orientation, flexibility or customer focus.
 There are in fact countless terms we can use to describe what we want to be.
 With every client that we have taken through this exercise, a different picture emerges.
 Looking at what successful people have demonstrated, and what the business requires, is a useful technique to identify the specific core competencies for your organisation.

 These competencies can then be expanded by describing them in a little more detail: it's amazing how many different descriptions there can be for the word "flexibility" for example.
 Then comes the really useful part.

 What does someone with these competencies or attributes actually do?
 To find out, we need to describe the behaviours we witness so that we can encourage others to behave in a similar fashion.